Coreficent/Doodler/README.md

 There are also the < button and > button, which stand for undo and redo.
 The user may undo and redo the drawing on the screen after the user draws some things on the canvas.

 References:
 This application is written from scratch.
-Some of the techniques, such as the sliding screen, are learned from http://developer.android.com.
-All the rest is learned from the calculator example.
+Some of the techniques, such as the sliding screen, are learned from http://developer.android.com and http://youtube.com.
+All the rest is learned from the calculator example and the doodle example.

 Thanks for Reading